esreekarreddy/AI-Engineering/sr-mesh/README.md

 - Embeddings cached in IndexedDB for instant retrieval
 - K-means++ initialization for balanced cluster colors
 - Vector search with configurable similarity thresholds
+- Content-aware labeling using linguistic patterns and keyword matching

 ## ✨ Features